 Learn to use a variety of ESL lesson planning frameworks for teaching English to different levels of students!
 By the end of this course, you will have the skills to plan communicative and task-based lessons, adapt to any ESL curriculum in the world, and supplement the boring ESL textbook with more engaging authentic material such as newspaper articles, movies, and songs.

 Earn a TESOL Certification that is Valid Worldwide!

 Completion of the 120-hour online TESOL course leads to the following certification:

 120-hour Advanced TESOL Certificate

-On completion of the 120-hour online program, you will receive the internationally recognized 120-hour Advanced TESOL Certificate issued by Coventry House International – OnTESOL from Toronto, Canada.
+On completion of the 120-hour online program, you will receive the 120-hour Advanced TESOL Certificate issued by Coventry House International – OnTESOL from Toronto, Canada.
 This 120-hour TESOL certification meets the requirements for English teaching jobs abroad and online.

 Course Entry Requirements

 - Native-English speaker or have the ability to communicate clearly in English.